 - Folic Acid

-These eight Vitamin are grouped together because their functions are closely related.
+These eight water soluble Vitamins are grouped together because their functions are closely related.
 The remaining three B-Complex Vits.
 Namely para-aminobenzoic acid , choline, and inositol play an active role in cell metabolism but the diet and intestinal synthesis can make good this requirement.

 Thiamine (Vitamin B1)

-Vitamin B1 is very unstable at high temperature.
+Water Soluble Vitamins B1 is very unstable at high temperature.
 It is particularly essential for carbohydrate metabolism.
-After absorption it is carried to the liver where it is phosphorylated.
+After absorption it is carried to the liver where it is phosphorylation.
 Total body concentration is 25 mgm, the excess is excreted in urine.

 Thiamine performs the following functions .

-- Thiamine functions mainly as a co-enzyme , thiamine pyrophosphare , which is required in the breakdown of glucose to yield energy.
+- Thiamine functions mainly as a co-enzyme , thiamine prophosphare , which is required in the breakdown of glucose to yield energy.